 Do your kids’ shoes get destroyed before they are ready to be replaced?
 Do you feel like you are throwing your money away by replacing your kids’ shoes faster than expected?

-I have been working for a specialized children’s shoe store for the last ten years, where we specialize in children with foot and leg problems, but we provide regular shoe fitting as well.
+I have been working for a specialized children’s shoe store for the last 10years, where we specialize in children with foot and leg problems, but we provide regular shoe fittings as well.
+I am familiar with the best children’s shoe brands and the most durable styles among those brands.

 Children are energetic and they can be hard on their shoes, this is why choosing the correct type of shoes for your children is very important, because their shoes will go through a lot!

-Parents should remember one thing: Since most children outgrow their shoes between 3 to 6 months (depending on their age), they should always outgrow their shoes before you have to replace them.
+Parents should remember one thing: Since most children outgrow their shoes between 3 to 6 months (depending on their age), they should always outgrow their shoes before they are to be to replaced.

 It is perfectly normal for your kids’ shoes to show some wear and tear after being worn for a couple of months, but a very different thing is for the shoes to look destroyed (having holes or having the sole come apart).